hrishikesh-2000/hrishikesh-2000/README.md

 - **Cloud**: Azure (Data Factory, Databricks, Synapse, DevOps)
 - **Data Engineering**: Data Warehousing, Data Modeling, CI/CD, API Integration

-## 💼 Currently Working On
+## 💼 Building Stuff and Hoping It Works
 - Building and optimizing data pipelines with Azure Data Factory and Databricks for large-scale data ingestion.
 - Implementing Medallion Architecture and creating curated business views in SQL for data modeling.

-## 📘 Currently Learning
+## 📘 On a Quest to Figure This Stuff Out
 - Deepening my knowledge of PySpark for handling large-scale data applications.
 - Expanding CI/CD and DevOps skills for seamless data pipeline deployments.
 - Learning best practices in cloud data engineerifocusingcus on Azure services.
-- 🔭 I’m currently working on **ETL pipeline for Stock Market (haven't created a repo yet, working locally on my desktop as of 29th Oct 2024)**
 - 🌱 I’m currently learning and expanding my knowledge in **Docker, PySpark, Python DSA, and Kafka**
 - 🎸 Aspiring Rockstar in the Making!
 Currently learning guitar, so if you hear any out-of-tune noises, it's all part of the "creative process"! 🎶

-## 📈 Career Goals
+## 📈 That's what I wanna achieve
 1. Master complex data engineering concepts and tools.
 2. Specialize in designing scalable data pipelines with PySpark.
 3. Contribute to impactful data projects and evolve as a well-rounded data engineer.